I had never really thought to travel to the Hungarian capital, I hadn’t really heard too much about it, let alone what to do in 48 hours in Budapest.

 The bastion is made up of seven towers – each one symbolising one of the seven Magyar tribes that, in 896, settled in the area now known as Hungary.
 The structure looks straight out of some fairy-tale and conjures up thoughts of Cinderella or Sleeping Beauty.

 On the other side is Pest, and what it lacks in grandeur it makes up for in great restaurants and bars.
+An essential part of the answer to what to do with 48 hours in the city.

 Where to stay